aalmiray/java-champions/site/documents/bylaws/bylaws.md

 The Group operates under the Java Champions Oracle Trademark; therefore, these bylaws must be considered in the context of the Trademark.

 ### Section 4: Logo
 The Group use of the Java Champions Logo is subject to Oracle's Term and Conditions.
-In particular the Group cannot create any merchandise that bears the Java Champions Logo

 ## Article II: Membership